WELCOME TO MARRAUM - LEADING ARCHITECTS IN TRURO

 Truro Cathedral

-Seek out the bold geometric patterns of the Plaza Cinema and the curved lines of Claremont House on Kenwyn Street for glimpses of the influence of the art deco period on the architecture of Truro.
+The bold geometric patterns of the Plaza Cinema and the sweeping lines of Claremont House on Kenwyn Street reflect the art deco influence in Truro.

 Ready to start your building project in Truro?
 Get in touch and let us help you create your story of space.
+Our deep understanding of the local context makes us a go-to choice for anyone looking for a Truro architect.
 Are you in another area of Cornwall?
 Take a look at the work we’ve done in Falmouth and Helston.